 She is not alone.

-Voskanian is not the only Californian to have faced serious charges following a fatal accident involving text messages.
+Voskanian is not the only Californian to have faced serious charges following a fatal accident caused by texting and driving.
 In January of 2010, Martin Burt Kuehl was found guilty of vehicular manslaughter.
 Kuehl struck and killed 32-year-old nanny, Martha Ovalle, while she was in a crosswalk heading to work.
 Kuehl had been texting for miles leading to the accident and was even reported to have his cell phone in his hand at the moment of the fatal accident.

 If you have followed our blog, article library and our newsletters, you no doubt are aware of our stance on the subject of texting while driving.
 It’s wildly irresponsible and fatally dangerous.
 We applaud any justice system that takes a hard stance like that of California and other states have.
 There is no doubt that with increase of smart phones and other messaging phones, the temptation to use them behind the wheel will only increase.
 This dangerous habit is an epidemic that will undoubtedly lead to more loss of life.